top of page

 MEMBERSHIP

 Membership in CAPS is by application, invitation, and appointment.
 Applicants are selected on the basis of their credentials and experience, the support of knowledgeable psychoanalytic colleagues, their compatibility with the spirit of CAPS, and their interest in participating in CAPS activities.
 The CAPS Board of Directors reviews and evaluates each application and determines qualification for membership.
 The CVs of qualified applicants are distributed among the small CAPS groups that have openings for membership.
 A small group may request the applicant’s appointment to permanent membership in the group.
 If several groups request an applicant for membership, final appointment to a particular group is decided by the Board.
 Continuity of membership is considered essential to the optimal functioning of the small groups.
-Consequently, transferring membership between groups is not

 VISION